brimdata/zed/docs/integrations/zed-lake-auth.md

    Version: v1.6.0
    ```

-2. Set environment variables with the values you noted previously from the
+2. Set shell variables with the values you noted previously from the
 Auth0 configuration for the API **Identifier** and the **Domain** and
 **Client ID** values from the application configuration.
 Make sure the
 `https://` prefix is included in the **Identifier** value.